24

 Why Visit Copenhagen in October?

-In this guide, we’ll explore the 8 best things to do in Copenhagen in October.
-From the enchanting Tivoli Gardens to the breathtaking views from Our Saviour’s Church, these activities will help you make the most of your autumn visit.
+In this guide, we highlight 8 of the best things to do in Copenhagen in October, along with a few special events not to be missed.
+From the magical Tivoli Gardens to the breathtaking views from Our Saviour’s Church, these activities will help you make the most of your autumn visit.

 1. A Spooky October Visit in Tivoli Gardens

 Each year, Tivoli Gardens celebrates the spooky season by transforming the entire amusement park into a Halloween wonderland!
-More than 20,000 pumpkins are spread around the amusement park, along with scary spiders, scarecrows, and other spooky beings.
+More than 20,000 pumpkins are spread across the amusement park, along with spiders, scarecrows, and other spooky beings.
 As you walk around, you’ll encounter witches, ghosts, and other eerie creatures.

 All rides are open, and as a special Halloween treat, you can swing by The Haunted House and pay a spine-tingling visit to the patients trapped inside (with very good reason, it seems!).
 If this doesn’t scare you, go see the horrifying family that resides in Villa Vendetta – if you dare.

-Indulge in delicious treats at the open-air stalls or have a meal in one of the many amazing restaurants inside the garden.
+Indulge in seasonal treats at the open-air stalls or have a meal in one of the many amazing restaurants inside the garden.

 Tivoli_Halloween.jpg